API

 To use a VIP to create a fault-tolerant system, you’ll need to install a configure Keepalived, which is a system daemon for Linux.
 Keepalived uses the Virtual Router Redundancy Protocol (VRRP) to manage the VIP.
 This protocol allows multiple machines to share a common IP address, and Keepalived uses VRRP to pass the VIP address between the primary machine and the backup machines.
 When the primary machine fails, the VRRP protocol detects the failure and passes the VIP to one of the backup machines, ensuring that the network service remains available.

-To use a VIP as a secondary address for a network interface, you will reserve a VIP and assign it to an instance, first in the settings of our system, then in the settings of the machine.
-As a result, the VIP becomes the address of the instance, working in conjunction with its regular IP address, allowing the machine to receive and transmit data on behalf of both addresses.
+To use a VIP as a secondary address for a network interface, you will reserve a VIP and assign it to a Virtual Machine, first in the settings of our system, then in the settings of the machine.
+As a result, the VIP becomes the address of the Virtual Machine, working in conjunction with its regular IP address, allowing the machine to receive and transmit data on behalf of both addresses.

 Billing